Fendross/fenshell/README.md

 # FENSHELL

+## Overview

-Fenshell, a simple and straightforward shell written in C. This is a learning project, and before starting it I will document myself on the subject.
+A simple and straightforward shell written in C. This is a learning project, and before starting it I will document myself on the subject.

 ## How to use